top of page

 Beyond the Article

-PCSJ: Beyond the Article
+PCSJ: Beyond Writing

-If you are interested in being interviewed for an upcoming episode, please contact Julia via our mail email address, pcsj@mpcaaca.org.
+We also have a podcast PCSJ: Beyond the Article.
+You can find the episodes on different podcasting hosts, like SpotifyApple, and Transistor.
+If you are interested in being interviewed for an upcoming episode, please contact us via our mail email address, pcsj@mpcaaca.org.

 bottom of page